 Any tenured, tenure-earning faculty or continuing contract status member may apply for a reassigned time award, with each award not to exceed four (4) load credits, to support scholarly activity.
 Normally, a faculty member will apply for one (1) award per semester, but a faculty member may apply for up to two (2) awards per semester.
 An individual may be granted up to three (3) reassigned time awards in a five (5) year period.
 If an award recipient fails to submit a final report for a previous reassigned time award, the applicant may not apply for a new reassigned time award for at least one year from the submission date of the belated final report.

 Email a single PDF document including all proposal elements (discussed below) to email@example.com.
 Note faculty applicants are responsible for obtaining appropriate department head signature on the cover sheet, available here.
-Hard copies of the cover sheet are acceptable, if submitted by the designated due date, if you do not have means to scan/email electronic copies.
-Electronic signatures from Adobe documents are acceptable and binding signatures.
-See instructions here if you are not familiar with creating and saving PDF documents.
+Hard copies of the cover sheet are acceptable, if submitted by the designated due date, and electronic signatures are acceptable.

 End of First Week of Semester A single PDF document with all proposal elements discussed below must be submitted to firstname.lastname@example.org by the end of the first week of class in that semester.
 A hard copy of the cover page is acceptable as long as it is signed by the appropriate department head and/or dean.
 The Grants Office will coordinate with each department for departmental evaluation and ranking.